jaypipes/articles/db/uuid-vs-integer.md

 Note that **_I'm not comparing MySQL and PostgreSQL here_**.

 That's not the point of interest in these benchmarks.
-Instead, I'm interested in seeing the impact on each database server s performance when using UUIDs vs auto-incrementing integers for primary keys.
+Instead, I'm interested in seeing the impact on each database server's performance when using UUIDs vs auto-incrementing integers for primary keys.

 Also note that I did **_no tuning or optimization whatsoever_** for either MySQL or